cobaltwebtech/cobalt-prod-site/src/content/pages/index.md

   ctaLink: /#services

 belowHighlight:
-  bhHeader: 📩 25K for $25 💰
+  bhHeader: Get Ready for the Holiday Season 🎄
-  bhSubtext: For a limited time get 25,000 emails for only $25!
-Grow your brand with email marketing!
-Don't wait around too long.
-This deal ends September 30th.
+  bhSubtext: Is your digital marketing campaign strategy up to par for your business needs?
+Grow your brand, drive revenue, and engage with your customers with our managed email marketing services.
   bhButtonText: SIGN UP NOW!
   bhButtonLink: /services/email-marketing/